 My writing career includes two other books: Dance, Turn, Hop, Learn!
 Enriching Movement Activities for Preschoolers (Redleaf Press, 2006) and One, Two, What Can I Do?
 Dance and Music for the Whole Day (Redleaf Press 2011).
 The books are targeted to teachers and caregivers, and contain hundreds of playful ideas for introducing movement activities into the school curriculum and into the daily lives of young children.

 My dance journey, from training to performing, to teaching children and adults, and to appreciating all forms of dance, has led me to develop an understanding of the importance of movement in our lives.
-I enjoy shareing my passion for dance by writing, as well as offering movement workshops to early childhood professionals all over the country.
+I enjoy sharing my passion for dance by writing, as well as offering movement workshops to early childhood professionals all over the country.
 I feel strongly that dance, and the other arts, are not 'extras;' they are essential and transformational forces in our lives.